Dental X-rays: Types and Uses

 Reduce Gagging During X-rays

 While technology has allowed X-rays to be acquired quickly and digitally, it does not free you from getting the film or a sensor physically placed in your mouth.
-If you experience gagging while having these placed in your mouths, try closing your eyes and breathing slowly and deeply through your nose.
+If you experience gagging while having these placed in your mouth, try closing your eyes and breathing slowly and deeply through your nose.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.